 3. Make a good first impression

-we all know that first impressions count when it comes to meeting someone new.
+We all know that first impressions count when it comes to meeting someone new.
 This is more important when it comes to occasions like an interview: when someone is deliberately assessing you and scrutinizing your speech and body language.
 In fact, the first five minutes of your interview is the critical moment for you to impress them.
 Miss it and you might find yourself losing the job even if you have the best CV.
 Be punctual.
-Greet your interviewer with a smile and a firm handshake.
+Greet your interviewer with a smile.
 A friendly expression works wonders.
-Be smart and adhere to the company dress code.
+Be smart and adhere to the company dress code, even when attending a video call instead of a physical interview.
 Make regular eye contact and if you find yourself in a panel interview make sure to shift your gaze and make eye contact with the other interviewers as well.
+Should the interview take place online, make sure you're in a place where

 4. Be honest and don’t waffle!